Symplectic transversality and the Pego-Weinstein theory: Derivatives of the Evans function

 using (\ref{u3-lambdalambda}) and $\bO(\Zh_\xi,\Zh_c)=0$.
 Therefore $\ell'(0)=0$ and

 using the expression for $dI/dc$ in (\ref{solvability}).
 Substituting this result into (\ref{dpp-0-calc-1}) then gives

-Scaling $D$ to eliminate the $2$ then completes the proof of the Theorem.$ \blacksquare$ Using Theorem 6.1 above and Theorem 10.1 in \cite{cb15} an alternative formula for the second derivative in terms of the Maslov index is obtained, {\bf Corollary 6.2.} {\it Under the above hypotheses, an alternative formula for $D''(0)$ is},
+Scaling $D$ to eliminate the $2$ then completes the proof of the Theorem.$ \blacksquare$ {\bf Remark.} Since (\ref{D-lambda-def}) is ``the Evans function'', scaling $D$ to eliminate the $2$ should be interpreted as a trivial re-definition $D\mapsto \fr D$.
+Using Theorem 6.1 above and Theorem 10.1 in \cite{cb15} an alternative formula for the second derivative in terms of the Maslov index is obtained, {\bf Corollary 6.2.} {\it Under the above hypotheses, an alternative formula for $D''(0)$ is},

 The Maslov index of an orbit, say a homoclinic or periodic orbit, is a generalization of the Morse index, and equals the Morse index in special cases (e.g.\ \textsc{Cox, et al.}~\cite{cjls16}, \textsc{Latushkin \& Sukhtaiev}~\cite{ls18}).
 The use of the Maslov index in the stability of waves is now a burgeoning subject (e.g. \textsc{Beck, et al.}~\cite{bcjlms18}, \textsc{Chardard et al.}~\cite{cdb09,cb15}, and references therein).
 To go into the details of the Maslov index would take us too far afield.
 The new observation here is just the connection between the parity of the Maslov index and the Evans function. {\bf Corollary 6.3.} {\it Let $d_\infty={\rm sign}\big(D(\lambda_\infty)\big)$, for some real $\lambda_\infty\gg 1$.
 Then there exists an unstable real eigenvalue of the spectral problem (\ref{evans-eqn}) when $d_{\infty}D''(0)<0$, or}